simpeter/apd/docs/lab1.md

 point.

 Run the experiment at least 4 times.
 Then, plot the graphs with error bars attached.
-You can choose an error bar style that you think is most appropriate for this experiment.
-Styles range from presenting average and [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation), to median and percentiles, as well as median, minimum, and maximum.
+There are multiple error bar styles, ranging from presenting average and [standard deviation](https://en.wikipedia.org/wiki/Standard_deviation), to median and percentiles, as well as median, minimum, and maximum.
+For this lab, we will use the average and standard deviation.

-When presenting your graphs, explain why you selected this style of error bars.
-Also, interpret the results.
-What level of noise is visible and why might it be there.
+After plotting the graphs, interpret the results.
+What level of noise is visible, and why might it be there?
 Is the level of noise acceptable?

 ### Bonus: Device Pass-through for Containers?
 (2 pts)